Companhia Energetica de Minas Gerais (CIG) is primed for evolution with the beta value of 0.48

-Let’s start up with the current stock price of Companhia Energetica de Minas Gerais (CIG), which is $2.27 to be very precise.
-The Stock rose vividly during the last session to $2.30 after opening rate of $2.23 while the lowest price it went was recorded $2.23 before closing at $2.25.Recently in News on November 16, 2020, Cia Energetica De Minas Gerais – ADR – Level II to Host Earnings Call.
+Let’s start up with the current stock price of Companhia Energetica de Minas Gerais (CIG), which is $2.34 to be very precise.
+The Stock rose vividly during the last session to $2.36 after opening rate of $2.26 while the lowest price it went was recorded $2.23 before closing at $2.20.Recently in News on November 16, 2020, Cia Energetica De Minas Gerais – ADR – Level II to Host Earnings Call.
 Cia Energetica De Minas Gerais – ADR – Level II (NYSE:CIG) will be discussing their earnings results in their 2020 Third Quarter Earnings call to be held on November 16, 2020 at 11:30 AM Eastern Time.
 You can read further details here

 Companhia Energetica de Minas Gerais had a pretty favorable run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $2.98 on 01/08/21, with the lowest value was $1.95 for the same time period, recorded on 03/09/21.